mraphaely/mraphaely/README.md

 ##
- I’m devloper fullStack, currently learning ` TypeScript ` & ` Java `  .
+ I’m devloper fullStack, currently learning ` TypeScript `  and  ` Java `
  And have interests in other areas of technology.

 <div align="center">